gtiosclub/Table-View-Tutorial/P2/part2.md

 ### Recap

 We set up our Table View and constrained it to fill the screen.
+We discussed Autolayout Constraints and the purpose of *Constrain to margins*.

 ### Next Time